Updated Oct. 10, 2023

 We’ll leave it at that. =)

 One other thing to think about is this.
-If the manufacturer sells a product line in a home improvement store that is exclusive to just that store, and it isn’t on their website or sold anywhere else, it’s often not some sort of “exclusive deal just for that store.”
+If the manufacturer sells a product line in a home improvement store that is exclusive to just that store, and it isn’t on their website or sold anywhere else, it’s probably not some sort of “exclusive deal just for that store.”
 At least not in our industry.
 More likely, it tends to be a less expensive quality they can sell at a lower price in large quantities and still make a profit.

 It’s “builder’s grade.”